-You can also participate in a pre-law internship in and around the city.
-In doing so, you can earn course credit and gain real-world experience at law firms, government agencies, and nonprofits.
-Pre-law advisors host information sessions and on-campus programming as well as one-on-one advising.
+You can participate in a pre-law internship in and around the city.
+An internship earns course credit and provides real-world experience at law firms, government agencies, and nonprofits.
+Pre-law advisors host information sessions, on-campus programming, and one-on-one advising.

-Loyola permits a limited number of well-qualified students to enter the School of Law after completing their junior year.
-The 3-3 Accelerated Admission Program allows students to complete their bachelor’s and law (JD) degrees more quickly than if they were to pursue each individually.
-The program is limited to Loyola undergraduates (regardless of major).
+Loyola permits a limited number of qualified students to enter the School of Law after completing their junior year.
+The 3-3 Accelerated Admission Program allows students to complete their bachelor’s and law (JD) degrees quicker than pursuing each individually.
+The program is limited to Loyola undergraduates regardless of major.

-In the dual-degree engineering program, you will take your basic foundation courses in math and science as a physics major for your first three years of study.
-Then, you will complete the final two years of your degree at an affiliated engineering school.
+In five years, you can earn both a BS in Physics from Loyola and a BS in Engineering from another institution.
+Starting as a physics major, you will take your basic foundation courses in math and science, and then you will complete the final two years of your degree at an affiliated engineering school.
 Loyola has formal affiliations with Washington University and Columbia University, but students have also completed their degrees at the University of Illinois, University of Michigan, and Northwestern University.